 OTDA's Refugee Services is the single state entity responsible for the implementation of services to refugees.

 The Social Security Disability Insurance and Supplemental Security Income programs provide assistance to people with disabilities.
 While these two programs are different, only individuals who have a disability and meet medical criteria may qualify for benefits under either program.

 SSP provides state-funded financial assistance to aged, blind and disabled individuals and is part of the monthly benefit paid to most Supplemental Security Income (SSI) recipients.

-ESNY is free nutrition education available to all Supplemental Nutrition Assistance Program (SNAP) participants and those eligible to receive SNAP.
+SNAP-Ed is a free nutrition education program available to all Supplemental Nutrition Assistance Program (SNAP) participants and those eligible to receive SNAP.

 Employment and training services are provided to Temporary Assistance (TA) and Supplemental Nutrition Assistance Program (SNAP) applicants and recipients to support participation in work activities that have been approved and assigned by the local department of social services.